Shopify/shopify-cli-action/README.md

   <h1>Shopify CLI Action</h1>
 </div>

 This repository contains a [GitHub Action](https://github.com/features/actions) to use the Shopify CLI from CI pipelines.

 ## Usage

+Add a new step to your GitHub Actions workflow that uses `tuist/shopify-cli-action`.

 ```yaml
 name: My project